ionic-team/cordova-plugin-ionic-webview/README.md

 1. Apps are now served from HTTP on Android.

-    * The default origin for requests from the WebView is `http://localhost:8080`.
-If `WKPort` preference is set, then origin will be  `http://localhost:WKPortValue`.
+    * The default origin for requests from the Android WebView is `http://localhost`.
+If `Hostname` preference is set, then origin will be  `http://HostnameValue`.

 1. Apps are now served from `ionic://` scheme on iOS.

-    * The default origin for requests from the WebView is `ionic://app`.
-If `HostName` preference is set, then origin will be `ionic://HostNameValue`.
+    * The default origin for requests from the iOS WebView is `ionic://localhost`.
+If `Hostname` preference is set, then origin will be `ionic://HostnameValue`.

 1. Replace any usages of `window.Ionic.normalizeURL()` with `window.Ionic.WebView.convertFileSrc()`.